-Santiago Peak is a 17.2 mile moderately trafficked point-to-point trail located near Lake Elsinore, CA and is rated as moderate.
-The trail is primarily used for hiking and off road driving and is accessible from November until March.
+Santiago Peak is a 17.2 mile moderately trafficked point-to-point trail located near Lake Elsinore, California and is rated as moderate.
+The trail is primarily used for hiking and off road driving and is best used from November until March.

 off road driving